alanlop-25/ESP32_AlexaTest/README.md

 # ESP32_AlexaTest
 In this repository you will be able to control several devices using the ESP32 microcontroller and the Amazon Echo Dot Alexa.
 Both files were coded by Arduino IDE.

 It is divided into two sections, the first and second test.
 * The first one involves turning ON and OFF an LED by voice commands with the Alexa.
 * The second test is related to control an AC by the Alexa and the ESP32.
 For this example is to turn ON and OFF the Air Conditioner.

-After uploading the codes in the ESP32 microcontroller, you need to connect your Amazon Echo Dot and the microcontroller to the same Wi-Fi network in order to let your Alexa find the devices you are creating with the codes.
+After uploading any of the test codes in the ESP32 microcontroller, you need to connect your Amazon Echo Dot and the microcontroller to the same Wi-Fi network in order to let your Alexa find the devices you are creating with the codes.
 Also is important to set up the Alexa into "Search for devices" mode and it should automatically detect the LED or the AC.

 To both tests the needed files are located in each binder according to the test.